Moustapha110/Projects-Profile/README.md

 ## Education

-I’m a Computer Science student at **Virginia Tech** (Spring 2026 transfer), focused on building strong foundations in systems, AI engineering, and scalable software.
+I’m a Computer Science student at **Virginia Tech**, planning on graduating in 2028.
+I am currently majoring in Computational Modeling and Data Analytics.

+Impactful Member of the following clubs:

+Artificial Intelligence & Machine Learning Club – Virginia Tech Artificial Intelligence in Healthcare – VT Student Organization Cyber Security Club (CyberVT)
+VT Engage / The Big Event (Service & Community Impact) National Society of Black Engineers (NSBE) — VT Chapter ColorStack — VT Chapter (organization focused on academic support, mentorship, and career development for CS students from underrepresented backgrounds).
 ---

 ## What I Build (with proof of impact)